qwertpi/Caesar-cipher/README.md

 # Caesar-cipher
-Some basic python for encrypting and decrypting with a caesar cipher
+Some python for encrypting and decrypting with a caesar cipher
 Feedback and pull requests are very welcome